thinkum/commonide/README.md

           regards to application of widget ID and widget name values in the Glade editor, and in applications extending **libglade**)

-    - Note and linking between UI layout elements, program source elements, and application data elements, such as vis a vis:
+    - Note concerns for contextual identification and linking between UI layout elements, program source elements, and application data elements, such as vis a vis:

-        - Function names for callback event declarations in the Glade interface definition.
+        - Function names for callback event declarations in the Glade interface definition (GTK+ with libglade2 or GtkBuilder).
 These function names would be, in effect, closed onto the set of symbols defined within an application's distribution -- such that should match the set of symbols defined in the application development _environment_

         - Widget names, with similar closure.

-        - Stylesheet (??) declarations
+        - Stylesheet (??) declarations (GTK+ with ligblade2 or GtkBuilder)

         - Translatable Strings and Translation Specifications

             - See also: The Okapi project

         - Desktop resource definitions, _vis a vis_ effective standards
-          published at freedesktop.org (FDO) insofar as may pertain to development and distribution of desktop applications
+          under XDG, published at freedesktop.org (FDO) insofar as may pertain to development and distribution of applications in desktop application/service environments.

 3. Application of the UI Builder Layout, in any one or more discrete application environments